mdn/content/files/en-us/web/css/basic-shape/shape/index.md

     - `nonzero`: A point is considered inside the shape if a ray drawn from the point crosses more left-to-right than right-to-left path segments, resulting in a non-zero count.
 This is the default value when `<fill-rule>` is omitted.

     - `evenodd`: A point is considered inside the shape if a ray drawn from the point crosses an odd number of path segments.
+This means that for each time the ray enters the shape, it has not exited an equal number of times, indicating an odd count of entries without corresponding exits.

     > **Note:** `<fill-rule>` is not supported in {{cssxref("offset-path")}} and using it invalidates the property.

 - `from <coordinate-pair>`

-  - : Defines the starting point for the first `<shape-command>` as a pair of coordinates that are measured from the top-left corner of the reference box.
-The coordinates are specified as a {{cssxref("&lt;length-percentage&gt;")}} value.
+  - : Defines the starting point for the first `<shape-command>` as a pair of coordinates that are measured from the top-left corner of the [reference box](/en-US/docs/Web/CSS/CSS_shapes/Basic_shapes#the_reference_box).
+The coordinates are specified as space-separated `<x> <y>` {{cssxref("&lt;length-percentage&gt;")}} values representing the left offset and top offset, respectively.
+Percentage values are relative to the width and height of the element's reference box, respectively.
 Add a comma after this parameter.

 - `<shape-command>`